Satharus/satharus.me/_posts/2019-04-16-whats_foss.md

 It’s only fair to end this post with Richard Stallman’s talk about Free Software.

-Just a side note: I personally am not a fan of Richard Stallman himself, but he made some solid points in this talk.
+Just a side note: I personally am not a fan of Richard Stallman himself and a lot of his views, but he made some solid points in this talk.

 <div>{%- include extensions/youtube.html id='Ag1AKIl_2GM' -%}</div>